gboehl/dynare/README.md

 Last tested on:
 - macOS Ventura 13.3.1 (MacBook Air M1, MacBook Pro M2 MAX, M2 Virtual Machine using Parallels, Intel Virtual Machine using Quickemu)

+## Docker
+We offer a variety of pre-configured Docker containers for Dynare, pre-configured with Octave and MATLAB including all recommended toolboxes.
+These are readily available for your convenience on [Docker Hub](https://hub.docker.com/r/dynare/dynare).
+The docker folder contains [information and instructions](docker/README.md) to interact, built and customize the containers.